 When planning your funeral, the disposition of the body is often the first thing that comes to mind.
 You have many choices in deciding how your body will be handled after your death.
 Do you wish to be buried?
 Cremated?
 Entombed in a mausoleum?
 Have your cremated remains scattered at sea?

 Your funeral should celebrate your life—the way you want to be remembered.
 You may prefer a more traditional funeral aligned with certain religious or ethnic customs.
 Or, a celebration focusing on the great memories made with family and friends may be your preference.
 Maybe it is a combination of both.
-You can have one service, or several, to honor your life.
+You can have one service, or several, to honour your life.

 Listed below are some of the most common elements of funeral or memorial services.
 Reviewing these options may help you begin to reflect on what you want—the 1st step in creating your end-of-life plan.